Skip to content

 Carers UK offers advice on respite care and carer rights (helpline: 0808 808 7777).

 Caring for a disabled child is one of the hardest things anyone can do.
-Needing time to rest doesn’t mean you’re not coping.
-It means you’re human.
+Needing time to rest is part of being human, not a sign you’re failing.

 Short breaks exist because the system recognises that families can’t do this alone.
 Your LA has a legal duty to provide them.
 If you haven’t been offered any, ask.
 And if the answer is no, challenge it.